islamghany/greenlight/README.md

 ### database

 - The database that was selected for this project was PosgresSQL. <br/>
-  and to interact with database i used the DATABASE/SQL package, it's very fast & strightforward, manual mapping SQL fileds to variable, of course there are other options to interact with the postgres such as GORM( it's a CRUD fucntion already implemented, very short production code the, cons: run slowly on high load, ... run slower 6x time than DATABASE/SQL), and SQLC(it's very fast & easy to use, automatic code generation, catch errors before generating code).
+  and to interact with database i used the DATABASE/SQL package, it's very fast & straightforward, manual mapping SQL fields to variable, of course there are other options to interact with the postgres such as GORM( it's a CRUD function already implemented, very short production code the, cons: run slowly on high load, ... run slower 6x time than DATABASE/SQL), and SQLC(it's very fast & easy to use, automatic code generation, catch errors before generating code).

 - Establishing the connection pool:<br/>
   estimating the ‘in-use’ connections and ‘idle’ connections.<br/>